razie/diesel/README.md

 Embedded Markdown Wiki: a wiki engine written in scala, which you can embed in any application.

-Status: WIP (still refactoring it out of a bigger project, some features missing).
+Status: WIP (still refactoring it out of a bigger project, some features missing) but functional.

 Features: